 Should dads wake up with baby at night for feedings?
 If moms are the only ones handling nighttime feedings, dads may need to wake up too.
 Here’s why.

-Sleep deprivation during the newborn months is already a challenge as it is, but during nighttime wake ups, it also brought out the worst in me.
+Sleep deprivation during the newborn months, already the challenge that it is, brought out the worst in me during nighttime feedings.
 It was the time of the day (or night) when I least enjoyed being a mom.

-Thankfully my husband shouldered half of that burden.
-He changed diapers while I breastfed, and we’d take turns trying to soothe the baby when he’d get fussy.
+My husband shouldered half of that burden.
+He changed diapers while I breastfed, and we’d take turns soothing the baby.

 But with him returning to work before I did, would he continue waking up in the middle of the night with me?